Using maximum weighted likelihood to derive Lehmer and H\"older mean families: Abstract

 \section{Abstract}

-In this paper, we establish the links between the H\"older and Lehmer central tendencies and the maximum likelihood for the estimation of the one-parameter exponential family of probability density functions.
-For this, we show that the maximum weighted likelihood of the parameter is a generalized weighted mean from which the central tendencies of H\"older and Lehmer can be inferred.
-Some of the links obtained do not seem to be part of the state of the art.
-Moreover, we show that the maximum weighted likelihood is equivalent to the minimum of the weighted least square error.
-Experimentations confirm that the maximum weighted likelihood leads to a more accurate fitting of histograms.
+In this paper, we establish the links between the Lehmer and H\"older mean families and maximum weighted likelihood estimator.
+Considering the regular one-parameter exponential family of probability density functions, we show that the maximum weighted likelihood of the parameter is a generalized weighted mean family from which Lehmer and H\"older mean families are inferred.
+Some of the outcomes obtained provide a probabilistic interpretation of these mean families and could therefore broaden their uses in various applications.